 Chewbacca makes an on-screen appearance during the pre-show arguing with Hondo.
-He states that maybe it isn’t the best idea to send you out on this mission.
-But eventually, the space-pirate wins out on the argument and you are headed into another small waiting area.
+First, he states that maybe it isn’t the best idea to send you out on this mission.
+But eventually, the space-pirate wins out on the argument, and you are headed into another small waiting area.

 The boarding area is where you will receive a role card for your experience.
 The role cards come in different colors.
 Everyone in your party should have the same color.
 There will be two pilots, two gunners, and two engineers per cockpit.

 Your party will walk down a hallway of the Millennium Falcon.
 There you will gather with other parties in a larger, more open room that contains the Dejarik Holochess game table.

 Unfortunately, you won’t have a lot of time to enjoy the area.
 If it’s a must-do, try to get over to the chess table first and get a picture.
 But when your group is called (by the color of your role card), it’s time for your ride experience.

 Note here that if your group is called and you somehow were to miss it, you will have to wait even longer.
 They are going to make it pretty clear when it’s time for your group.

 And if any empty seats are left, that means a longer wait for everyone standing in line.
 So it is of extreme importance to pay attention here.